adiwg/mdEditor-doc/publish.md

 \(screenshot of the "Publish" button\)

 Users can publish records to an online platform.
-The current option is ScienceBase.
+The current option is ScienceBase, a collaborative data cataloging and data management platform developed by the United States Geological Survey.
+It provides a centralized, searchable, and publicly-available repository for data.
+You must have a ScienceBase user account with publishing rights in order to publish to ScienceBase.

 * Enter your ScienceBase **Username** and **Password **and click **Login**.
 * Select the records that you would like to publish and click **Publish**.